byuistats/DS250-Cannon/content/Slides/Introduction/day02/_index.md

 #### Installing Packages and Extensions

-Learn how to install packages by reading the assigned material and by watching the video tutorial on [this page](https://byuistats.github.io/DS250-Cannon/course-materials/python-for-data-science/).
+Learn how to install packages by reading the assigned material and by watching the video tutorial on [this page](https://byuistats.github.io/DS250-Course/Setup/python_setup.html).

 The readings mention a lot of different packages.
-For Project 0, you need to install at least `pandas`, `altair`, `numpy`, `tabulate`, and `jupyter`.
+For Project 0, you need to install at least `jupyter`, `pandas`, `plotly.express`, `numpy`, and `tabulate`.

 The readings will also mention two VS Code extensions you need to install.